Karan Mahajan: Biography

 Mahajan was born in Stamford, Connecticut, and grew up in New Delhi, India.
 He studied English and Economics at Stanford University, before receiving an MFA in fiction from the Michener Center for Writers.
 In addition to his writing, he has worked as an editor in San Francisco, a consultant on economic and urban planning in New York City, and a researcher in Bangalore.
-He currently lives in Austin, Texas.
+He currently lives in Providence, Rhode Island, and teaches at Brown University.

 Family Planning

 Mahajan's first novel, Family Planning, was described by the San Francisco Chronicle as "Brave, breakneck, and amusing"'; in The Seattle Times as "Pleasurably crazed"; and in the Washington Post as "Genuinely funny" and "Profound".
 Author Suketu Mehta described it as "The truest portrait of modern New Delhi I've read, and the funniest book of the year", and novelist Jay McInerney called it "one of the best and funniest first novels I've read in years."